 To get the customer to open your email, improve your opening line!

-Get Your Customer’s Attention Right Away
+Get Your Prospects’s Attention Right Away

 Although your potential customer's attention may be shorter, you can still attract them with the right techniques.
 Provide helpful, personal, and entertaining sales communication to get them to not only listen to you but convert them into paying customers.